 The Tourtalk command systems are used when it is difficult for a trainer to be heard either due to noise or distance.
 The Tourtalk system ensures the trainer’s commands are heard clearly without them having to raise their voice.

 Some examples of use are -

 The trainer can speak at a comfortable level (or even whisper) into a microphone connected to a transmitter.
 The rider wears a lightweight earpiece connected to a receiver to hear the trainer’s commands clearly, without disturbing the horse or other people in the vicinity.

 The range instructors can speak at a comfortable level to the shooters to ensure everybody can hear them.
 The shooters each have a receiver with headphones.
 As the system is completely wireless and requires no installation, the system can be used for clay pigeon or game shooting anywhere.
 Where hearing protection is required, then either a single earphone can be used under existing ear defenders, headphones can be used over ear plugs, or ear defenders with integrated loudspeakers can be worn.

-The tour leaders can wear a headband microphones connected to their transmitters to speak to the tour group.
+The tour leaders can wear headband microphones connected to their transmitters to speak to the tour group.
 Each member of the group wears headphones connected to a personal receiver to hear the leaders.
 As all Tourtalk transmitters and receivers have an integrated belt clip and are supplied with a lanyard, the system can be used completely hands-free.

 The transmitter also has an aux input which enables a leader to connect a smartphone to the system, to play background music or pre-recorded commentary of local sights.
 With the excellent range of the Tourtalk system it ensures even people at the back can hear.

-Multiple systems can operate side by side within the same venue without interference, making it ideal if other teams/trainers are present.
+Multiple systems can operate side by side within the same venue without interference, making it ideal if other meetings or site tours are present.